 We would, however, definitely include retirement savings in the needs column because you are setting aside money for future needs.
 In the worst case, failing to save for retirement could leave you struggling to afford even your basic needs later in life.

 If you can meet all the above obligations every month, you should feel good about that.
 You’re surviving within your means.
 Ideally, however, you’ll build a life that’s about more than surviving.
-It’s time to consider saving for some of your wants.
+That’s why we think, within reason, you should consider saving for some of your wants.

 The secret to being both content and financially secure is to identify which wants are most important to you and which you can do without.